Custom template

 }

-The values from query
+The values returned by the query

 namespace App\View\Components;